Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Supply chain coordination

-If you've already done a Business Impact Analysis, use it as a basis.
+If you have already done a Business Impact Analysis, use it as the basis.

-For each critical process: What is the absolute minimum needed to continue working?
+For each critical process: what is the absolute minimum needed to keep working?

 Specific questions:

-1. Minimum Capacity: At what percentage of normal capacity can we operate without existential damage?
+1. Minimum capacity: At what percentage of normal capacity can we operate without suffering existential damage?

-2. Nice-to-Have vs. Must-Have: What features are comforts, which are essential?
+2. Nice-to-have vs. must-have: Which features are comfort, which are existential?

-3. Manual Workarounds: If system X fails – can we continue manually?
+3. Manual workarounds: If system X fails, can we continue manually?
 With which tools?
-How long is that feasible?
+For how long is that sustainable?

-4. Priority with Resource Scarcity: If we only have 50% of our staff – who does what?
+4. Priority under resource constraints: If we have only 50% of staff, who works on what?

 A practical example: